Wohlstand/ADLMIDI-Player-QML/README.md

 # ADLMIDI-Player-QML
-Implementation of ADLMIFI based MIDI-player on QML (Especially for Android)
+Implementation of ADLMIDI based MIDI-player on QML (Especially for Android)